100askTeam/100ask_lvgl_docs/docs/details/widgets/canvas.rst

 Or you can use
 ``static uint8_t buffer[LV_CANVAS_BUF_SIZE(width, height, bit_per_pixel, stride_in_bytes)]``.

-The canvas supports all the color formats like :cpp:enumerator:`LV_COLOR_FORMAT_ARGB8888` or :cpp:enumerator:`LV_COLOR_FORMAT_I2`.
+Canvas supports all the color formats like :cpp:enumerator:`LV_COLOR_FORMAT_ARGB8888` or :cpp:enumerator:`LV_COLOR_FORMAT_I2`.
 See the full list in the :ref:`Color formats <overview_image_color_formats>` section.